WatchdogCyberDefense/mikrotik/README.md

 # Mikrotik Cyber Threat Intel

-This repository provides a Cyber Threat Intelligence script for Mikrotik routers in RSC format.
+This repository offers a Cyber Threat Intelligence (CTI) feed for MikroTik routers in RSC format.
+It provides a compact list of malicious IP addresses, designed using AI/ML reinforcement learning to block 60–70% of attacks while minimizing list size, helping to protect your network effectively.

 ---